R. M. Feenstra and M. Widom

 For both the f77 and f90 versions, the program makes an estimate of the maximum magnitude of each component of the G vectors that need to be considered.
 For the f90 version an estimate of the maximum number of plane waves is also made, as needed for the allocation of array space.
 If either of these estimates is incorrect, so that the number of plane waves computed by WaveTrans deviates from the actual number in the WAVECAR file, then an error message results.
 This was an issue for version 2.0 of WaveTrans.f90 and WaveTransPlot.f90 and for versions 1.1 and previous of WAVECARin.f, in which some of these estimates failed for unit cells that deviated significantly from cubic or orthorhombic.
 However, these estimates were revised in more recent versions, and they presently seem to be reliable for all cases.

-Another situation that can lead to a discrepency between the number of plane waves computed by WaveTrans and that contained in the WAVECAR file has to do with the numerical value of 2m/hbar^2 employed in WaveTrans.
-This value must be precisely equal to that used in VASP, such the maximum energy cut has identically the same effect in the two programs.
-The value of 2m/hbar^2 in WaveTrans is presently the same as that in WAVECAR to 9 significant figures.
+Another situation that can lead to a discrepency between the number of plane waves computed by WaveTrans and that contained in the WAVECAR file has to do with the numerical value of 2m/ℏ2 employed in WaveTrans.
+This value must be precisely the same as that used in VASP, such the maximum energy cutoff has identically the same effect in the two programs.
+The value of 2m/ℏ2 in WaveTrans is presently equal to that in WAVECAR to 9 significant figures.
 However, a slight adjustment to the final decimal place (or one beyond that) might still be needed.
-If a user encounters a situation with an error message saying that "the computed number of plane waves is not equal to the input number", then a slight adjustment of the 2m/hbar^2 value (parameter "c" in the DATA statement at the top of the program/routine) is likely needed.
-If such an adjustment is successfully determined, then please contact email@example.com with the new value, so that it can be incorporated into a future version of WaveTrans.
+If a user encounters a situation with an error message saying that "the computed number of plane waves is not equal to the input number", then a slight adjustment of the 2m/ℏ2 value (parameter "c" in the DATA statement at the top of the program/routine) is likely needed.
+If such an adjustment is successfully determined, then please contact firstname.lastname@example.org with the new value, so that it can be incorporated into a future version of WaveTrans.